I've just finished reading Appalachian Trials by Zach Davis. (Read my book review here.)

 I am thru-hiking the Appalachian Trail because:

-- My pack is on the trail and I want to be with my pack.
+My peeps are on the trail and I want to be with my peeps.

 When I successfully thru-hike the Appalachian Trail...

 I will have developed incredible confidence in myself as a capable, strong, self-possessed woman who knows what she wants and does what it takes to get it.

 I will have a compelling and unusual story.

 I will have a gift of knowledge and experience to share with others who will come after me to hike the trail; I'll be able to give back to my pack.

 I will know who I am, what I can accomplish and what I'm worth.

 I will have a new perspective on life.